Made for Adult Ice Skaters

 • Calf raises

-• Planks and other core exercises
+• Planks and core exercises

 • Single-leg balance drills